superflows-dev/sf-nav/README.md

 # SfNav

 > Navigation web component provided by Superflows.
+This component allows implementation of the single page application architecture (SPA) using pure HTML, CSS and Javascript.

 <br />